marcusoftnet/marcusoftnet.github.io/_posts/2007-07-03-dignity-gone.md

 Of course I told her that she didn't have to do that.
 I took over the situation, putting down the gear and with my euphonium on the back.
-The boy with the nosebleed was cleaned up - he was "mother-fainting"-messy, i can tell you.
+The boy with the nosebleed was cleaned up - he was "mother-fainting"-messy, I can tell you.
 All of a sudden the boy outside
 cries: "I need the bathroom.
 Now!"
 Me: "Give us 30 seconds"
 Boy: "I can't hold it"